Tucson Water Quality at a Glance

 Frequently Asked Questions

-What is PFAS and how is Tucson addressing it?
+What is PFAS and how is Tucson addressing it in 2026?

-PFAS (per- and polyfluoroalkyl substances) are synthetic chemicals known as “forever chemicals” because they don’t break down naturally.
-In Tucson, PFAS contamination primarily originated from firefighting foam used at military bases and airports.
+PFAS (per- and polyfluoroalkyl substances) are synthetic “forever chemicals” that persist in the environment and the human body.
+In Tucson, contamination primarily originates from firefighting foam (AFFF) used at Davis-Monthan Air Force Base, the Arizona Air National Guard, and Tucson International Airport.

 How does Tucson’s water recharge system work?